A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Derivations and Proofs

 Eq.
-(A9) follows from (A8) from the iterated law of expectations.
-The conditional independence of the treatment and the potential outcomes, given the covariate, is used in going from (A10) to (A11).
-From (A7) and (A12) it follows that $pr(A=1 | Y(0), Y(1), p(X)) = pr(A=1 | p(X))$, and hence, the assertion (A2).
+(B9) follows from (B8) from the iterated law of expectations.
+The conditional independence of the treatment and the potential outcomes, given the covariate, is used in going from (B10) to (B11).
+From (B7) and (B12) it follows that $pr(A=1 | Y(0), Y(1), p(X)) = pr(A=1 | p(X))$, and hence, the assertion (B2).